finale-lua/sample-clib/README.md

 ### load_measures()

 Returns an instance of `FCMeasures` with all the measures loaded for the current document.
+This function demonstrates how to construct a new instance of a Finale class in C++ and return it to Lua.

 ```lua
 local measures = sampleclib.load_measures()